APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

-L. Joy Williams is a highly sought-after political strategist, public speaker, political analyst, and social justice activist.
-With well over a decade of experience in politics, and over fifteen years in public speaking, L. Joy has made a name for herself as a respected, intelligent voice in modern politics.
-Demonstrating a strong talent as a political planner and tactician, both in political campaigns and government, L. Joy has been a regularly featured commentator on MSNBC’s Up with David Gura, Melissa Harris-Perry Show, and AM Joy, as well as NY1’s Inside City Hall.
+In addition, Williams is a highly sought-after political strategist, public speaker and political analyst.
+With well over a decade of experience in politics and over 15 years in public speaking, L. Joy has made a name for herself as a respected, intelligent voice in modern politics.

-A dynamic public speaker, L. Joy has presented at several conferences and has been on numerous panels, focusing primarily on the impact and power of Black women voters including the NAACP National Convention in San Antonio, TX and the interactive media conference SXSW about the political power of digital communities in 2018.
-From 2012-2016, she was a staple at Netroots Nation, where she presented “#BlackWomenLead: The Role and Importance of Black Women Organizers” and “#BlackWomenLead: Harnessing Black Women’s Political Power and Leadership Potential w/ Sen. Nina Turner”, while also airing live as a former co-host of This Week In Blackness, one of the first Black-run political podcasts and web series.
-And in 2015, she was a featured speaker at the Women’s Freedom Conference, the first all-digital conference organized completely by women of color.
+A dynamic public speaker, L. Joy has presented at numerous conferences and has been on many panels, including the NAACP National Convention and the interactive media conference SXSW.
+From 2012-2016, she was a staple at Netroots Nation, where she presented while also airing live as a former co-host of This Week In Blackness--one of the first Black-run political podcasts and web series.
+She was also a featured speaker at the Women’s Freedom Conference, the first all-digital conference organized completely by women of color.

 Speaker Videos